Jackson cross cylinder: Instrument

-Jackson cross cylinder is a single low power lens, which is a combination of a plus cylinder and a minus cylinder of equal power with axis perpendicular to each other, with a handle placed between the two axes at 45 degrees.
+The Jackson cross cylinder is a single low-power lens, which is a combination of a plus cylinder and a minus cylinder of equal power with axes perpendicular to each other, with a handle placed between the two axes at 45 degrees.
 Therefore JCC is a spherocylindrical lens in which the power of the cylinder is double the power of the sphere and of opposite sign e.g. +0.5DS/-1.0DC or +0.25DS/-0.5DC.
-JCC are available in different powers including +/-1.00, most commonly used are of +/- 0.25 and +/- 0.50.
-There are dots or lines to indicate axis of minus and plus powers.
+JCC are available in different powers, including ± 1.00, most commonly used are ± 0.25 and ± 0.50.
+There are dots or lines to indicate the axis of minus and plus powers.

 Indications

-The Jackson cross cylinder is used to determine corrective lens power and its axis in patients with astigmatism.
-It is also used for testing near point of the eye.
+The Jackson cross cylinder is used to determine corrective lens power and axis in patients with astigmatism.
+It is also used for testing the near point of the eye.

 Procedure

 Best corrected vision with a spherical lens should be identified before using a Jackson cross cylinder.
 In case of astigmatism the best vision with a spherical lens is obtained when the circle of confusion is on the retina.